fravellaneda/sparkify-analysis/README.md

 ## File Description

 - Sparkify.ipynb, is the cleaning, data exploration, feature engineering, and modeling of the project.
+For a correct visualization press [here](https://nbviewer.org/github/fravellaneda/sparkify-analysis/blob/main/Sparkify.ipynb).
 - results.png, is an image with the results of the models using in the project.

 ## Packages used